edap/ws-alg-botany-01-spektrum/README.md

 - 03-palm-generator
 You will recognize almost all the pattern used.
 Find a palm that you like online, and try to change the parameters in order to make a form similar for that palms

+- 04 L-System
+Introduction to L-system, a quick look to an implementation in [2D](https://codepen.io/ada-lovecraft/pen/WxbRGM?editors=0010),models using three.js.

+- 05 openFrameworks.